lanl-aea/waves/docs/tutorial_11_regression_testing.rst

 project changes, but the simulations might be run on a weekly schedule with a ``regression_weekly`` alias that includes the full simulations in addition to the unit tests and datachecks.

-To get approximate the time savings of the new project-wide ``datacheck`` alias for a larger modsim project, go back through the previous tutorials and add each simulation specific datacheck task to the new alias.

 **********
 SConstruct
 **********